Dhaiwat10/streamr-react-starterkit/README.md

 1. Install dependencies using `npm install` or `pnpm install`
 2. Run the development server using `npm run dev` or `pnpm dev`

+## Todo

+- [ ] Add a demo for publishing data to the Streamr network
+- [ ] Add a demo for Lens Protocol integration